Othmane-data/Clothing-Store-Data-Analysis-Report-by-Excel/README.md

 ![](order-vs-sales.PNG)

+_There is a significant range of every coffee type name in all periods, but Arabica and Luberica register a highest worth between juin 2021 and febrary 2022 with 841 $ and 844 $ . 🤓_

 ___2. Sales : Men vs Women;___

 ![](men-vs-women.PNG)

+_There is a significant range of every coffee type name in all periods, but Arabica and Luberica register a highest worth between juin 2021 and febrary 2022 with 841 $ and 844 $ . 🤓_

 ___3. Orders Status;___

 ![](order-status.PNG)

+_There is a significant range of every coffee type name in all periods, but Arabica and Luberica register a highest worth between juin 2021 and febrary 2022 with 841 $ and 844 $ . 🤓_

 ___4. Sales : Top 5 States;___

 ![](top-5-states.PNG)

+_There is a significant range of every coffee type name in all periods, but Arabica and Luberica register a highest worth between juin 2021 and febrary 2022 with 841 $ and 844 $ . 🤓_

 ___5. Relation between age and gender;___

 ![](age-vs-gender.PNG)

+_There is a significant range of every coffee type name in all periods, but Arabica and Luberica register a highest worth between juin 2021 and febrary 2022 with 841 $ and 844 $ . 🤓_

 ___6. Orders : Channels.___

 ![](order-channels.PNG)

+_There is a significant range of every coffee type name in all periods, but Arabica and Luberica register a highest worth between juin 2021 and febrary 2022 with 841 $ and 844 $ . 🤓_

 ### ❎ Conclusion and Recommendations:

 Illinois has the highest impact on income although relatively negligible.
 There are 128 products in the stores with a worth of 140 million dollars. 😄

-#Recommendation: For a deep dive into the analytics, the datasets of the previous years will be required for comparison and data driven decision making.
+__Recommendation: For a deep dive into the analytics, the datasets of the previous years will be required for comparison and data driven decision making.